gavinmcfarland/mole/examples/single-platform/README.md

 {%- endfor %}
 ```

-Then add a configuration file to the root of your project
+Then add a configuration file to the root of your project.
+Named outputs are optional in Mole so you can just specify an output without a name when there is only one platform.

 ```js
 // mole.config.js